Label | Explanation | Data Type |

 Output Layer Name | Name of the location-allocation network analysis layer to create. | String |

-Impedance Attribute | The cost attribute to be used as impedance in the analysis. | String |
+Impedance Attribute | The cost attribute that will be used as impedance in the analysis. | String |

 Travel From (Optional) | Specifies the direction of travel between facilities and demand points when calculating the network costs.